SnootyMonkey/Falkland-CMS/index.md

 * You need fine granular security
 * You are trying to organize, curate and present a very small collection (just dozens of items)

-### A word about standards.

-If there is one thing the world of digital cataloging is not short of, its acronyms and standards.
-It seems there is enough for everyone to have a standard of their own!

-Standards are very important... and very plentiful.
-Falkland CMS remains as flexible as possible so you can use the metadata and interoperability standards most relevant to you.
-At the same time, Falkland CMS takes an informed, pragmatic and opinionated approach, using widely supported general standards as defaults.
-If you aren't a card carrying metadata geek, you won't need to make confusing choices from the dizzying amount of potentially relevant standards to utilize Falkland CMS.

-### Who is using Falkland CMS?

-Falkland CMS was created to support [Falklandsophile](http://falklandsophile.com), a complete guide to resources about the Falkland Islands.
-This is where the name for Falkland CMS came from.

-If you're using Falkland CMS, please drop me a note and I'll link to you here.

 ### How is Falkland CMS Different than a Content Management System?

 A traditional CMS or [WCMS (web content management system)](http://en.wikipedia.org/wiki/Web_content_management_system) is a system for publishing website content.
 Key features of a WCMS are: